 - Going into foreclosure

-- Financially strapped for cash
+- Looking for immediate cash

 - Getting married

-- Bought another home contingent on selling
+- Buying another home contingent on selling

-Examine Days on Market
+Examine Market Temperature and Days on Market